 Any machine will require calibration and maintenance during its lifetime.
-All required calibration or maintenance tasks performed by the operator must be safe and easy to accomplish.
+All required calibration or maintenance tasks performed by the operator must be safe and reasonable easily accomplished.
 Some specific requirements:

-- Unit jams must be cleared within 5 minutes. - Filters must be changed within 5 minutes without using special tools. - A thermally induced shutdown of a device operation must last no longer than 10 minutes to reset and permit regular operation. - Lubricant should be able to be applied, refilled, or replaced within 5 minutes.
+- Unit jams must be cleared within 5 minutes. - Filters must be changed within 5 minutes without using special tools. - Thermally-induced shutdown of a device operation must last no longer than 10 minutes to reset and permit regular operation. - Lubricant should be able to be applied, refilled, or replaced within 5 minutes.